Gakarot-Labs/Audit-Work/Protocol-Contribution/Soulbound-Finance/Readme.md

 This directory documents my security review, threat analysis, mitigation design process and implementation contribution for the SBF Protocol maintained by Soulbound Security.

-The work focused on strengthening execution boundaries around gas-fund operations by introducing explicit control over external integration targets.

 ## Contribution

 My work included:

-* Reviewing the existing gas-fund interaction model.
+* Reviewing the model.
-* Identifying security considerations around unrestricted target selection.
+* Identifying security considerations.
 * Evaluating multiple mitigation approaches and their associated trade-offs.
-* Documenting the rationale for rejecting earlier mitigation proposals.
-* Designing and implementing the final approved-target whitelist approach.
+* Designing and implementing the final approved approach.
 * Submitting a protocol improvement pull request for review.

 ## Outcome